AOSSIE-Org/Aossie-Scholar/README.md

         sudo apt-get update
         sudo apt-get install postgresql postgresql-contrib libssl-dev
         ```
+        Also, Linux users need to install some dependencies for PostgreSQL to work with Python.
+        ```
+        sudo apt-get install libpq-dev python3-dev
+        ```
     * **Next Step ** - Create the database.
 For that we first open the psql shell.
 Go to the directory where your postgres file is stored.

         ```sh